-You can now use Cortana voice commands to control your Xbox One console.
-When you enable Cortana, you can interact with your console in new and exciting ways.
-You can even use a headset microphone to give Cortana voice commands.
+When you enable Cortana on your Xbox One, you can interact with your console in new and exciting ways.
+You can even use a headset microphone, in addition to a Kinect, to give Cortana voice commands.

 With Cortana, you can use a headset with mic for voice control, in addition to the Kinect sensor.
 It works the same for both, with one exception: "Hey Cortana, Xbox on" only works with a Kinect.
 So you’ll have to turn on your Xbox with a controller if you’re using a headset.

 Just about any headset with a 3.5mm headphone jack will work.
 Certain controllers may need an Xbox One Stereo Headset Adapter to attach their headset.
 See Connecting a compatible headset to Xbox One for more information.